TheMntnKing/ai-mafia-league/docs/04_player_agent.md

 A player agent is an LLM-powered entity that plays Mafia.
 It receives game information, maintains its own understanding, reasons about what to do, and produces actions.

-All players share the same structural design but differ in persona and potentially in reasoning strategy.
+All players share the same structural design but differ only by persona, which includes their reasoning style.

 ## Player Components